 “Know, first, who you are; and then adorn yourself accordingly.” – Epictetus

-Consider for just a moment how your life would look different if you owned fewer clothes:
+If you’ve asked either of those questions before, consider just for a moment how your life would look if you owned a minimalist wardrobe of fewer clothes:

 - You would have more disposable income.

 - You would have more time to live your life.

 - Mornings would feature less stress.

 - Your closets would be well-organized and uncluttered.

 - Packing for trips/vacations would take less time.

 - Laundry days would be easier (not necessarily less, but definitely easier).

 Unfortunately, instead of enjoying the benefits of a minimalist wardrobe, most of us buy into the lie that more is better.
 And because we do, we accumulate more and more clothing each season.
 We are convinced that new clothes will make us more joyful, more fashionable, and more popular.
 Unfortunately, they just end up getting in the way.